-Racism in Europe is, among others, rooted in the colonial and imperialist history of European countries.
-The ideologies and inequalities that it created are still present today.
-To properly tackle racism, Europe must face up to its colonial past and recognise the racism present in European history, societies, cultures, and institutions.
-An appropriate response to this must include monetary reparations for the former colonies of European states, as well as the return of stolen artefacts currently exhibited in European museums.
+117 Racism in Europe is, among others, rooted in the colonial and imperialist 118 history of European countries.
+The ideologies and inequalities that it created 119 are still present today.
+To properly tackle racism, Europe must face up to its 120 colonial past and recognise the racism present in European history, societies, 121 cultures, and institutions.
+An appropriate response to this must include 122 monetary reparations for the former colonies of European states, as well as the 123 return of stolen artefacts currently exhibited and kept in European museums.
+The 124 colonial art restitution debate is a necessity and key contribution to the 125 decolonization of these relationships.

-FYEG supports mechanisms to dismantle racism and achieve justice for those who 110 are marginalised by systemic racism.
-We support the introduction of mechanisms 111 of affirmative action including access to higher education or public jobs.
-112 113 States must fight discrimination in access to healthcare, jobs, justice, and education.
-To ensure that the next generation is educated about racism, 114 curricula should be designed that cover white privilege, racism, antiziganism, 115 116 antisemitism, islamophobia, neocolonialism\, Black history, colonial history, and the history of other racialised communities.
-117
+As racism is a structural and systemic problem, public and private institutions 126 must review and change their structures and processes.
+FYEG supports mechanisms 127 to dismantle racism and achieve justice for those who are marginalised by 128 129 systemic racism.
+We support the introduction of mechanisms of affirmative action including access to higher education or public jobs.
+States must fight 130 131 discrimination in access to healthcare, jobs, justice, and education.
+To ensure 132 that the population and in particular the next generation is educated about 133 racism, curricula should be designed that cover different forms and appearances 134 of racism, its history, systemic and structural causes and who has benefitted 135 from this.